KanchiMoe/Charlotte-timeline/episodes.rst

 Addationally, we see a calendar on wall at ``02:09``.
 This calendar has 30 days, the red numbers are Sundays [20]_, so the month starts on a Friday and ends on a Saturday.
 This gives us some contenders: November 2013, June 2012 and April 2011.

-* November 2013 is ruled out as the clothing and weather/environment for November weather.
+* November 2013 is ruled out as the clothing worn doesn't match the weather/environment for November.
 * June 2012 would mean they would be captured in 2015.
 Ayumi would be 11 and in the last year of elementary school.
 * April 2011 would mean they would be captured in 2014, in 2015 Ayumi would be 12 and able to be in middle school [21]_.